 Another common occurrence is distortion of time.
 Many victims know how long it took but often feel like it happened in slow motion or that it took much longer than it was in reality.
 Although you may not feel it this is a normal response to a traumatic event.

-Feeling out of control - An experience of sexual violence can leave you feeling powerless.
+Out of control – An experience of sexual violence can leave you feeling powerless.
 This feeling of powerlessness can affect you in many ways, for example you may have felt powerless during the rape or sexual assault as your attacker would have control and taken away your choices.

 You may have felt powerless to control your body if you froze or felt unable to stop what was happening.
 You may feel a sense of powerlessness around your own emotions as you may be experiencing very strong feelings that may be difficult to control.
 These feelings may also leave you with concerns or fears that you will not be able to control the decisions you need to make at this point and you may be afraid of the process involved in accessing support.